-- Don’t overwork the dough: Overworking the dough can result in tough scones.
-Mix the ingredients until just combined and handle the dough as little as possible.
+- Don’t overwork the dough: Overmixing your dough makes tough scones.
+Mix the ingredients until just combined, and handle the dough as little as possible.

 - Keep the butter cold: Cold butter is key to creating flaky scones.
 Make sure your butter is well chilled and cut into small pieces before adding it to the flour mixture.

-- Use a sharp cutter: When cutting the scones into wedges, use a sharp cutter to ensure clean cuts.
-This will help the scones rise evenly in the oven.
+- Use a sharp cutter: When cutting the scones into wedges, use a sharp cutter for clean cuts.
+This helps your scones rise evenly in the oven;)

 How To Serve Lemon Berry Scones

-- Enjoy them warm with butter: When the scones are fresh out of the oven, serve them warm with a pat of butter on top.
+- Warm with butter: When the scones are fresh out of the oven, slice them open and serve them warm with a pat of butter;)

-- Add a dollop of whipped cream: For an extra indulgent treat, add a dollop of whipped cream or whipped coconut cream on top of the scones.
+- Add a dollop of whipped cream: For an extra treat, add a dollop of whipped cream (or whipped coconut cream) on top.

-- Serve with fresh berries: If you have extra fresh berries on hand, serve them alongside the scones for a burst of freshness and color.
+- Serve with fresh berries: If you have extra fresh berries on hand, serve them alongside the scones!

-- Make a breakfast sandwich: Cut the scones in half and fill them with scrambled eggs, bacon, and avocado for a delicious breakfast sandwich.
+- Make a breakfast sandwich: Cut the scones in half and fill them with scrambled eggs, bacon, and avocado for a fancy breakfast sandwich.

 Lemon Berry Scones